 The Vern Parish Fund was established in memory of Vern Parish, one of ALA's early stalwart members and a great friend and benefactor to many aquarists during his lifetime.

 The VPF Committee is a permanent committee of ALA whose purpose is to seek voluntary, tax deductible donations to the VPF, invest the donations and once per year to solicit and select one or more grant recipients whose research and future potential contributions will add to the knowledge about and/or assist in the conservation of livebearing fishes.
 Such applicants can be agencies or college-student researchers working with livebearing fishes.
 The grantee will receive a cash grant toward their research expenses.
-In 2019, an award of $2,000 will be given.

 The Vern Parish Award not only helps to subsidize and to encourage conservation and student research of livebearing fishes but also gives status and visibility to the American Livebearer Association as a legitimate member of and contributor to the hobby and ichthyological communities.